FudaWiki/fudawiki-files/menko.md

 # History of Menko
 Menko, in their present form, are **cards made of thick cardboard, which may be rectangular or circular**.
 However, in the past, other materials were used.
 ## Edo period: Clay Menko
 In the Edo period (1603-1867), a game called "Ana-ichi" ('one hole') was played.
-Children threw shells, nuts, coins, molded clay, or other objects into a small hole dug in the ground, and whoever manages to have their object caught in the hole wins.
+Children threw shells, nuts, coins, baked clay, or other objects into a small hole dug in the ground, and whoever manages to have their object caught in the hole wins.

-During the Tempo era (1831-1835), the use of menko made out of molded clay became popular as a tool for playing "Ana-ichi".
+During the Tempo era (1831-1835), the use of menko made out of clay became popular as a tool for playing "Ana-ichi".

-There are different types of clay menko, according to their shape:
+There are different types of clay menko:
-- Men'uchi/Menchou/Menchi (面打)
+- Men'uchi/Menchou/Menchi (面打) - Clay menko that are shaped like thick coins.
-- Keshi-men (芥子面)
+- Keshi-men (芥子面) - Clay menko that are shaped like animals and other figures.
-- Mengata (面摸)
+- Mengata (面摸) - Clay menko that are formed in molds.
+They are usually shaped like a face.
+The term also refers to the molds that formed them.

 The game was played by children until the mid-Meiji era (1868-1912), when the name of the game was changed to "Menko".